What we know about the victims of the Bondi Beach shooting in Australia

 "They're all obviously numb and in shock," he said.

-"Schlanger served his community and really personified righteousness and service and dedication," according to Seligson.
+"Schlanger served his community and really personified righteousness and service and dedication," Seligson said.

 Yaakov Levitan